 This project is designed to address this need by using the college campus as a transition setting for students with SMD using a model described by Neubert, Moon, and Grigal, 2004.
 It will also use a service learning model to address the need for SMD transition professionals with skills in the areas of person-centered planning, community partnering, and interagency collaboration.
-Students with SMD will be enrolled in a college-level continuing education class on life planning provided by Kent State’s Career Services Center.
+Students with SMD will be enrolled in a college-level continuing education class on life planning provided by Kent State’s Career Exploration and Development.
 A university instructor will direct this class, and collaborating SMD professionals and Kent State students will receive service learning credits for providing person-centered planning and individualized campus activities for the participating students with SMD.
 These planning and campus activities will be coordinated with students’ individual IEPs and IPEs.
 Students with SMD will also be enrolled in at least one college level class each semester to assure that they have access to all of Kent State’s services including career planning, health and wellness, student employment, extracurricular activities, and lifelong learning opportunities.
 To achieve these outcomes, project staff will pursue five objectives:

 - To develop college classes for 30 students with SMD that engage practicing and prospective transition professionals in their life and career planning.